Who or what is John Moores?

 How recent does the work need to be?

-The painting must be a new or recent work, preferably within the last 12 months.
+The painting must be a new or recent work, preferably created since 1 January 2014.

 What is meant by painting?

-The painting must be wholly or partly executed in any painted medium and designed to hang on a wall.
+The painting must be wholly or partly executed in any painted medium and designed to hang or be fixed to a wall.